rbxb/CARLang/README.md

 # CARLang

 A notation language for defining Cellular Automata rules.
 Designed with the help of OpenAI's ChatGPT.
-A manuscript of the original conversation can be found [here](chat_manuscript.md).
+A transcript of the original conversation can be found [here](chat_transcript.md).

 ## Note from Human